-The mathematics lab is designed to provide tutoring and individualized self-study materials for all students enrolled in Math 099, 100 and 105.
-All chapter testing and retesting for these courses occurs in the mathematics laboratory.
+The Mathematics Lab is designed to provide tutoring and individualized self-study materials for all students enrolled in Math 099, 100 and 105.
 The laboratory also houses audio tutorial CDs and tapes and booklets that can be used for self-study and is staffed by a mathematics supervisor with assistance from student and staff math tutors.